A new recording endeavour/learning experience.

 A week ago: We take a trip up to northern Ontario to start a new sound-recording adventure:

 That’s right… Looks like I’m putting together an Off-Roading SFX Library.
-The goal here is to cover a spectrum of realistic vehicle sounds, as well as enhanced samples made from what I record.
+The plan is to cover a spectrum of realistic vehicle sounds, along with enhanced samples made from what I record.
 Although to be honest, I’m still figuring out what I’m doing out here…

 The truth is, I don’t have a lot of experience recording cars.
 We’ve spent two days on the trails now… and both days I showed up with my H6 and 416 arbitrarily pointing them out the window as we drove through mud, rocks, sand, water and dirt.